Toward Falsifying Causal Graphs Using a Permutation-Based Test: Experiments

-\looseness-1 \textbf{Edge Domain Expert (DE-$\edges$)} This model mimics a domain expert with edge-specific knowledge about $\Gtrue$.
+\paragraph{Edge Domain Expert (DE-$\edges$)} This model mimics a domain expert with edge-specific knowledge about $\Gtrue$.
 To construct $\Ggiven$, we randomly remove and flip some of the true edges and add some new ones.
-By construction $\Ggiven$ of a DE-$\edges$ is related to the Structural Hamming Distance (SHD)~\cite{acid2003,tsamardinos2006} and thus the desired similarity of a given graph can be controlled by means of the SHD.
+By construction $\Ggiven$ of a DE-$\edges$ is related to the Structural Hamming Distance (SHD)~\citep{acid2003,tsamardinos2006} and thus the desired similarity of a given graph can be controlled by means of the SHD.
 We characterize different DE-$\edges$ by the $\text{SHD}(\Ggiven, \Gtrue)$ they entail (or $\text{SHD}(\Ggiven, \Gtrue) / |\Etrue|$ to compare systems with different sparsity), where $\text{SHD}(\Ggiven, \Gtrue) / |\Etrue| = 0$ corresponds to $\Ggiven=\Gtrue$.
 More details are given in \suppref{sec:edge_expert}.

-\textbf{Causal Discovery Algorithms} The proposed test can also be applied to DAGs inferred by discovery algorithms.
-However, as many algorithms use (some of the) CIs either explicitly (constraint-based) or implicitly (score-based) for constructing the DAG, evidence in favor of an inferred DAG can only come from those CIs that were neither used by the algorithm, nor implied (via semi-graphoid axioms \cite{pearl1986,geiger1990}) by those CIs used by the algorithm.
-Nonetheless, we evaluate our test on graphs inferred by LiNGAM~\cite{shimizu2006}, CAM~\cite{buhlmann2014}, and NOTEARS~\cite{zheng2018}.
-We chose those algorithms as they are not solely based on CIs (note, however, that e.g. in LinGAM independence of noise entails CI).}
+\paragraph{Causal Discovery Algorithms} The proposed test can also be applied to DAGs inferred by causal discovery algorithms.
+However, as many algorithms use (some of the) CIs either explicitly (constraint-based) or implicitly (score-based) for constructing the DAG, evidence in favor of an inferred DAG can only come from those CIs that were neither used by the algorithm, nor implied, via semi-graphoid axioms~\citep{pearl1986,geiger1990}, by those CIs used by the algorithm.
+Nonetheless, we evaluate our test on graphs inferred by LiNGAM~\citep{shimizu2006}, CAM~\citep{buhlmann2014}, and NOTEARS~\citep{zheng2018}.
+We chose those algorithms as they are not solely based on CIs (note, however, that e.g. in LinGAM independence of noise entails CI).
+More details are given in \suppref{sec:app_results_causal_discovery}.

-\subsection{Synthetic Data and Graphs}
+\subsection{Synthetic data and graphs}

-For evaluating our method on synthetic data we sample random $\Gtrue$ under the Erd\H{o}s-R\'{e}nyi model \cite{erdos1959} with $n \in \{10,20,30\}$ nodes and an expected degree $d\in \{1, 2, 3\}$, denoted as ER-$n$-$d$.
-To generate synthetic data from $\Gtrue$, conditionals are modeled as additive noise models $X_i = f_i(\Pa{i}^{\Gtrue}) + N_i,~N_i\sim \mathcal{N}(0.1)$ with $f_i$ either being random (nonlinear) MLPs, or a linear combination of the node's parents.
-The exogenous variables are sampled from a normal, uniform, or Gaussian mixture distribution.
+For evaluating our method on synthetic data we sample random $\Gtrue$ under the Erd\H{o}s-R\'{e}nyi model~\citep{erdos1959} with $n \in \{10,20,30\}$ nodes and an expected degree $d\in \{1, 2, 3\}$, denoted as ER-$n$-$d$.
+To generate synthetic data from $\Gtrue$, conditionals are modeled as additive noise models $X_i = f_i(\Pa{i}^{\Gtrue}) + N_i$ with $N_i$ sampled from a normal distribution and $f_i$ either being random (nonlinear) MLPs, or a linear combination of the node's parents.
+The exogenous variables are sampled from a standard normal, uniform, or Gaussian mixture distribution.

 For all experiments on synthetic data we sample $T=\num{e3}$ node permutations and use datasets with $N=\num{e3}$ observations.
 To investigate the effect of $N$ and $T$ on $p_\text{LMC}$ we run ablation studies on nonlinear data with $N,T \in \{\num{e1}, \num{e2}, \num{e3}, \num{e4}\}$.
 More information on implementation and parameter choices is provided in \suppref{sec:app_experiments_synthetic}.